tourlast-levin/design-assesment/README.md

 Please submit the following for your selected items:

 1. **Final Mockup** – a realistic, presentation-ready view (how it would look in the real world)
-2. **Print-Ready Export** – correct dimensions, bleed included if needed, high-resolution files suitable for production
+2. **Print-Ready Export** – correct dimensions, bleed included if needed, high-resolution files suitable for production, if you can
 3. **Editable Source File** – Figma, Illustrator, or any preferred tool of your choice
 4. **Short Explanation** (1 page max) – describing: